cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 ### Chunk size

-Defines a number of frames to be packed in a chunk when send from client to server.
+Defines a number of frames to be packed in a chunk when sent from client to server.
-Server defines automatically if empty.
+Server sets this parameter automatically if this is left empty.

 Recommended values: